icon

 • Knew the standard well and didn’t enforce any of their interpretations as a means to penalize the client

 What the first auditor failed to understand is that ISO 9001 is about meeting client requirements.
-He failed to notice that the client he was auditing was a great business that had beat out all other competitors in his niche for an important defense contract and has held onto that contract for many years.
-I think the auditor’s need to take the real world into consideration while there auditing.
-Typically if a business is as successful as this organization is you need to realize that they are already more than likely meeting most of the requirements of ISO 9001, you just need to look around and not rely on stale interpretations of the standard.
+He failed to notice that the client he was auditing was a great business that had beat out all other competitors in his niche for an important defense contract and had held onto that contract for many years.
+I think the auditors need to consider the real world while they are auditing.
+Typically, if a business is as successful as this organization is, you need to realize that they are already more than likely meeting most of the requirements of ISO 9001; you just need to look around and not rely on stale interpretations of the standard.